bitlogik/uniblow/README.md

 * For ETH, put your Infura key in ETHwallet, or use the EtherscanAPI.
 The binaries have the InfuraKey embedded.
 * Run with `python3 uniblow.py`

+### Build binaries

+There are specific instructions and scripts to build uniblow binaries for the Windows and Debian platforms in a dedicated [build document](docs/Build.md).

 ### ToDo list